evah/Kiko-plus/_posts/2016-10-04-transaction-fraud.md

 8. BIN attack
   - Credit cards are produced in BIN ranges.
 9. Balance transfer checks
+10. Unexpected repeat billing

+By reading the WIKI, the part I do not understand and would like to explore is about "chargeback right" of the issuers to the merchants when the fraud happens, and when that right can be overturned by the merchants.

 ## Some interesting finding on Github.com
 [Credit Card Transaction Monitor](https://github.com/vakshorton/CreditCardTransactionMonitor)